Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 Hyperparameter Tuning Guide

-The hyperparameters listed below are ordered by sensitivity—tune the top ones first:
+The hyperparameters below are ordered by sensitivity, with the most sensitive listed first.

 1. lambda_domain (0.1–2.0): The most sensitive parameter.
-Too high causes the encoder to learn domain-invariant features that are useless for anomaly detection.
-Too low means no adaptation.
-Start at 0.5 and adjust.
+Excessively high values cause the encoder to learn domain-invariant features that are uninformative for anomaly detection.
+Excessively low values prevent any adaptation.
+A value of 0.5 is a reasonable starting point.

 Common Issues and Solutions